rootfs/rootfs.github.com/_posts/2015-3-4-Mount-Glusterfs-on-Docker-Host.md

     # nsenter --mount=/proc/865/ns/mnt mount -t glusterfs <your_gluster_brick>:<your_gluster_volueme>  /mnt

-Alas, you can check on your Docker host  to see this gluster fs mount
+Alas, you can check on your Docker host  to see this gluster fs mount at */mnt*.